What is a CCJ and how does it impact me?

 What happens if I don't pay a CCJ?

-If you have a CCJ (County Court Judgement), you should take steps to try and pay the debt back.
+If you have a CCJ (County Court Judgment), you should take steps to try and pay the debt back.
 Ignoring a CCJ could lead to further legal action.
 This may result in enforcement action being taken, which could increase the amount which you owe if there are costs or fees associated with the action.

 The most common methods of enforcement are: